Mexican Sausage Balls

 - Cheesy Taco Sausage Balls

-The best thing about all of these recipes in the sausage ball lineup is that they can be made ahead of time.
-That way, when it’s game time, you’re on the couch with a plate of sausage balls instead of in the kitchen!
+The best thing about all of these recipes in the sausage ball lineup is that you can make them ahead of time.
+That way, when it’s game time, you’re on the couch with a plate of sausage balls, instead of in the kitchen!

 - Mix the ingredients.
-Add bisquick mix, sausage, cheese, and green chilies to a large bowl.
+Add bisquick mix, chorizo sausage, shredded cheddar cheese, and green chilies to a large bowl.
 Stir to combine.

 - Dig in!
-If serving immediately, place on a large plate or platter and serve.
+If serving immediately, place the sausage balls on a large plate and serve.
+Optionally garnish with chopped fresh cilantro.
 To keep them warm throughout a party, place them in a slow cooker set to warm.

 Frequently asked questions